mathieu-benoit/GlobalDevOpsBootcamp2017Quebec/Challenge2/Challenge2.md

 *   Webdeploy installed

 ### Building the container with IIS, ASP.NET and Webdeploy ###
+* Validate that the docker image microsoft/aspnet (this image contains OS with IIS and ASP.NET) is on your local machine by using the command   ```docker images``` you should see in the list microsoft/aspnet.
+If it is not there you can get it by using the command ```docker pull micrsoft/aspnet``` **Be careful here, if you run the pull command, then this can take an extensive amount of time (20 minutes +)**, so we pulled the image for you and it should already be on your machine.
+**We learned that the docker pull will pull a new image that is updated a day ago by MSFt and it will break the challange as described here.
+So please don't execute the pull command!!!**
 * Get the file named [Dockerfile](./Dockerfile) (without extension)

 ### Create publishing profile for web application ###